aimms/documentation/webui/widget-options.rst

 .. tip::

-    In case you cannot find the identifier that you are looking for at *Available Data*, you might need to make sure that the identifier is in the set AllPublicIdentifiers.
+    In case you cannot find the identifier that you are looking for at *Available Data*, you might need to check whether the identifier is in the set AllPublicIdentifiers.

 Additional Identifier Properties
 ++++++++++++++++++++++++++++++++

 For every identifier which you have specified as part of the Contents_ option in your widget you can also specify some additional identifiers in AIMMS in order to indicate certain properties for that identifier.
 More specifically, for a given identifier :token:`X` you can specify (create in AIMMS) the following:

-* :token:`X_annotations` to hold annotations that are put as CSS classes on associated DOM elements in your model.
+* :token:`X_annotations` to hold WebUI annotations that are put as CSS classes on associated DOM elements in your model.
 Please see the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
 * :token:`X_flags` to make updatable identifiers appear as read-only in the WebUI.
 Please see the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
 * :token:`X_text` to hold additional text to be shown within the DOM element associated with a data tuple.
-This option is currently only supported by the Gantt chart.
+This option is currently only supported by the Gantt chart widget in the AIMMS WebUI.
 The CSS classes defined via the annotations identifier of the identifier :token:`X` itself will also be set for text displayed in the associated DOM element.
 You can use this, for instance, to change the styling of the displayed text of elements you want your end-users to pay extra attention to.

     * For the Gantt chart, you can set CSS for the task text via ``.tag-ganttchart .label``, possible compounded with the additional CSS classes set via the annotations identifier of the <duration> parameter.